developmentseed/qgis-uc-gee-presentation/slides.md

 ---

-Lesson 3: Use custom algorithm dialogs when `QgsProcessingAlgorithm` isn't enough!
+Lesson 3: Custom algorithm dialogs when `QgsProcessingAlgorithm` isn't enough

 ---

 `BaseAlgorithmDialog` structure:
 - Subclass of `QgsProcessingAlgorithmDialogBase`
-- Lets you create a custom Qt layout
+- Creates a custom Qt layout
-- Used for more interactive or complex parameter inputs
+- More interactive and nested parameter inputs

 ---